 - A firm can survive only it it is able to demand for its product at the right time, within the right quantity. - Understanding the basic concepts of demand is essential for demand forecasting. - Demand Analysis should be the basic activity of the firm because many of the other activities of the firms depend upon the outcome of the demand forecast. - Demand Analysis provides : - 1.
 The basis for analysing market influences on the firms; products and thus helps in the adaption to those influences. - 2.
-Demand Analysis also highlights for factors, which influence the demand for a product. - This helps to manipulate demand.
+Demand Analysis also highlights for factors, which influence the demand for a product.
+This helps to manipulate demand.

-Thus demand analysis studies not only the price elasticity but also income elasticity, cross elasticity as well as the influence of advertising expenditure with the advent of computers, demand forecasting has become an increasingly important function of managerial economics.
+but also income elasticity, cross elasticity as well as the influence of advertising expenditure with the advent of computers, demand forecasting has become an increasingly important function of managerial economics.